Amp up your property management lead gen game: Your nurture and sales strategy

 When you do get a phone or in-person session with a prospective client/property owner, don’t just throw your sales pitch at them.
 Ask questions.
 Listen to their needs and address their concerns.

-Allow them to ask questions of you, and answer them genuinely.
+Allow them to ask questions of you and answer them genuinely.
 Don’t talk at them with rehearsed responses.

-When your marketing efforts yield a lot of leads, it’s a great feeling.
+When your marketing efforts yield a lot of property management leads, it’s a great feeling.
 But there’s still work to do to turn those leads into clients.
 Implement a solid lead nurturing plan and be persistent to pull those leads further down the marketing funnel—and into your roster of longtime customers.

-For more learnings on lead gen strategies to get more doors, check out the first post in this series: Amp Up Your Lead Gen Game: How to Get New Owners in the Door.
+For more learnings on lead gen strategies to get more doors, check out the first post in this series :Amp Up Your Lead Gen Game: How to Get New Owners in the Door.

-Read more on Marketing
+Read more on Growth

 Laurie Mega